Tutel: Adaptive Mixture-of-Experts at Scale: Implementation

 \tutel{} provides more comprehensive support on MoE model training for different devices, data types and MoE-related features compared with other MoE frameworks, including DeepSpeed MoE, Fairseq MoE, and FastMoE.

-\paragraph{\textit{Dynamic} Top-\textit{ANY} MoE Gating.} \tutel{} supports top-ANY routing that most of existing frameworks do not support.
-The $k$ value can be changed dynamically at runtime as well, i.e., different iterations of one MoE layer can use their preferred top-$k$ settings instead of using the same $k$ value.
+\paragraph{\textit{Dynamic} Top-\textit{ANY} MoE Gating.} To enable a variety of sparsity options for MoE training, \tutel{} supports top-ANY routing.
+The $k$ value can be customized per step as well to enable dynamic sparsity updates, which is useful when different iterations of one MoE layer use their preferred top-$k$ settings instead of using the same $k$ value.
 Users can leverage this feature to dynamically fine-tune sparsity of MoE layers.

-\paragraph{\textit{Dynamic} Capacity Factor.} \tutel{} supports adjusting the capacity factor dynamically at every iterations.
-As illustrated in \cref{fig:dynamic-cap-factor}, the adjustment behavior is controlled by $capacity\_factor=x$ argument passed to our MoE layer API.
+\paragraph{\textit{Dynamic} Capacity Factor.} To smartly control the capacity upper-bound under varying token imbalance, \tutel{} supports adjusting the capacity factor dynamically at every iterations.
+As illustrated in \cref{fig:dynamic-cap-factor}, the adjustment behavior is controlled by argument \blue{$capacity\_setting=x$} passed to our MoE layer API.
 If $x$ is positive, the value is directly applied as the capacity factor of the MoE layer.
 If $x$ is zero, \tutel{} automatically adapts the capacity factor to the minimum value that does not drop any tokens at each iteration.
-If $x$ is negative, \tutel{} performs the same automatic adaptation like when $x$ is zero, except that $-x$ is set as the upper bound of capacity factor, i.e., any exceeding value will be adapted to $-x$.
+If $x$ is negative, it works the same as when $x$ is zero except that $-x$ is set as the upper bound of capacity factor, i.e., any exceeding value will be adapted to $-x$.

-\paragraph{Handy Control of Parallel Distribution.} While \tutel{} automatically adapts parallelism as described in \cref{ssec:design_adaptive_parallelism_switching}, it also supports transparent control of parallelism by users. \tutel{} provides an easy-to-use interface for the control, $count\_per\_node=x$, an argument passed to MoE layer API.
-Even with a single argument, \tutel{} automatically constructs a desired expert distribution accordingly, which covers diverse expert distributions including multiple experts in a single GPU or each expert split across multiple GPUs.
-As shown in \cref{fig:num-local-experts}, if $x$ is a positive integer, each GPU manages $x$ local experts.
-Otherwise, each expert is parallelized across $-x$ GPUs where each GPU handles $1/(-x)$ of the entire input data of a single expert. $count\_per\_node$ only deals with throughput while keeping the training algorithm unchanged.

-\paragraph{Different Devices and Data Types.} \tutel{} supports different computation devices including NVIDA GPU, AMD GPU, and CPU.
-It also has all native data type support on different devices: FP64/FP32 for CPU backend, and FP64/FP32/FP16/BF16 for GPU backends.

-\paragraph{Compatible with Any DNN Architectures.} While this paper evaluates \tutel{} only with a Transformer-based model architecture, it can be used with any other DNN architectures such as MLP, CNN, or LSTM.